CapnKitten/Translucence/README.md

  - `--main-content-color` - The background color of the main content areas.
 Default: `rgba(0,0,0, 0.2)`
  - `--messages-color` - The background color for messages.
 Default: `rgba(0,0,0, 0.4)`
  - `--messages-radius` - The border radius for messages.
 Default: `8px`
+ - `--mention-color` - The border and glow color for mentioned messages.
+Default: `#d73d3d`
  - `--textarea-color` - The background color for any textareas and inputs.
 Default: `0,0,0`
  - `--textarea-text-color` - The text color for textareas and inputs.
 Default: `#fff`
  - `--textarea-radius` - The border radius for textareas (not inputs).
 Default: `22px`